 If you own or are operating a business that would fit the needs of LinkedIn users, how can you start the social selling process?
 What are the effective ways of reaching high-quality leads and prospects?
 In this detailed guide, understand the various nuances in navigating LinkedIn and making it a powerful tool for your marketing strategy.

-The first step to having a successful strategy in Linkedin is optimizing your profile.
-Whether you own the business or someone who is within the sales department of your company, it is very helpful for your profile to be professionally detailed in order to build trusted connections.
+The first step to having a successful strategy in LinkedIn is optimizing your profile.
+Whether you own the business or someone within your company’s sales department, it is beneficial for your profile to be professionally detailed to build trusted connections.

 - Job title: Your job title does not necessarily have to be your position in the business, but it can also be what you can do for the client.
-When finding a prospect on Linkedin, it can be more eye-catching to see something such as “We help businesses optimize their ad spend” rather than “PPC Ads Specialist”.
+When finding a prospect on LinkedIn, it can be more eye-catching to see something like “We help businesses optimize their ad spend” rather than “PPC Ads Specialist.”

 - About section: The about section is a way to describe who you are professionally or to introduce what your business offers.
 It is best to have an engaging, preferably copywritten post to place in this section.

 Finding Leads Strategically